jofhatkea/front-end/the-terminal.md

 ## Requirements
 ### codecademy, the command line
 https://www.codecademy.com/learn/learn-the-command-line
-part 1, 2 & 3
+part 1, 2 & optionally 3

 ## using the terminal, cheatsheet
-Remember, TAB is your friend, it can autocomplete a lot of stuff
+ - Remember, TAB is your friend, it can autocomplete a lot of stuff
+ - Arrow up / down goes through your history, so you don't have to type the same over and over

 | command | explanation | examples |
 ---|---|---
 `cd`|change directory | `cd` navigates to your home folder